bduranvinet/SENTINEL-ed/README.md

 ### <ins> Step 5.1 Off-target check <ins>

 Because SENTINEL uses the crRNAs as the main source of specificity while RPA is enrichment only, it is only required to BLAST the spacer sequence.
-It is optional to also BLAST the primers, but they will have off-targets.
+It is optional also to BLAST the primers, but they will have off-targets.
 Moreover, RPA is highly tolerant of mismatches.

 <img width="1038" alt="image" src="https://github.com/user-attachments/assets/78fc3f12-d615-47e2-9088-b9113e1682a5" />

-When BLASTing in Geneious, it will create a new folder with full-hit targets, which are guaranteed to have off-target activity.
+When BLASTing in Geneious, it will create a new folder with full-hit targets, and all hits shown in the list are guaranteed full activity.

 <img width="1093" alt="image" src="https://github.com/user-attachments/assets/3ebc8e28-102c-46ba-8a3b-b2dc1ec12098" />

-As expected, the crRNA has lots of full-hit off-targets sequences.
+As expected, the crRNA has lots of full-hit off-target sequences.
 This is completely expected as no '--specific-against-fastas' command was used.
 We will continue with this one as a demonstration.
+However, if you want ADAPT to provide highly specific guide-target pairs, it is recommended to use '--specific-against-fastas'.
+You'll need to specify a PATH to the off-target .FASTA file.

 ---